microsoft/fluentui/packages/react-popover/Spec.md

 > TODO Discuss: Menus don't have this behaviour, should this be consistent

-When the mouse leaves the trigger and popover content, the popover close.
+When the mouse leaves the trigger and popover content, the popover closes.

 #### Context menu